tobiasgerstenberg/causal_cognition/README.md

 - Relate different papers to each other.
 - Ask questions that go beyond what the paper discuss (what's missing, where should we go next)?

-The reaction posts should be concise (one or two paragraphs per paper).
+The reaction posts should be concise (one or two paragraphs per paper), and are due on __Sunday at 10pm__.

 #### Policies